 - Approximately two hours of your time

-- Orientation - New student orientation sessions are presented before the start of the semester.
+Step 7: Orientation - New student orientation sessions are presented before the start of the semester.
 While not mandatory, we strongly encourage all new students to attend an orientation session.
 This information will be sent to the student once the admissions process has been completed.